TKO-Cuber/Gen-R8/README.md

 All credit to planetbeing for xpwn... check it out here- https://github.com/planetbeing/xpwn/blob/master/LICENSE It is licensed under GPL-3.0

-Also a huge credit to iH8Sn0w's Sn0wbreeze tools where this was heavily based off of.
+Also a huge credit to iH8Sn0w's Sn0wbreeze where this was heavily based off of.

 &nbsp;
 &nbsp;